 Key Takeaways

-- Human resource is an essential department of every company.
+• Human resources is an essential department of every company.
 So, when applying for a position in that department, you must draft an HR cover letter that should be professional and align with the hiring manager’s needs.

-- Include hard and soft skills which are relevant to the position you are applying for to show that you have read and understood the job advertisement.
+• Include hard and soft skills that are relevant to the position you are applying for to show that you have read and understood the job advertisement.